mochi-hpc/mochi-bake/README.md

 to manage.
 The _targets_ mode indicates that a single provider should be used to manage all the storage targets.

+## Integrating Bake into a larger service

+Bake is not intended to be a standalone user-facing service.
+See https://mochi.readthedocs.io/en/latest/bedrock.html for guidance on how to integrate it with other providers using Mochi's Bedrock capability.

 ## Client API example

+Data is stored in `regions` within a `target` using explicit create, write, and persist operations.
+The caller cannot dictate the region id that will be used to reference a region; this identifier is generated by Bake at creation time.
+The region size must be specified at creation time as well; there is no mechanism for extending the size of an existing region.

 ```c
 #include <bake-client.h>